Comcare claims - Commonwealth compensation

 Section 111 essentially sets out that where a determination is made that an amount of compensation is payable under the SRC Act to a claimant and they pass away before receiving the compensation, then that amount forms part of the estate.

-1. Legal Representatives: Lawyers and legal representatives need to be aware of these provisions to effectively advise and represent their clients’.
+• Legal Representatives: Lawyers and legal representatives need to be aware of these provisions to effectively advise and represent their clients.

 Understanding these aspects can ultimately help individuals and their families navigate the complexities of Comcare compensation claims and ensure that they receive the benefits they are entitled to.

-At Tindall Gask Bentley, we’ve helped countless Australians through the claims process, protecting their rights and supporting their recovery.
+At Tindall Gask Bentley, we’ve helped countless Australians who have a work-related injury pursue workers compensation through the Comcare claims process, protecting their rights and supporting their recovery.

-Every legal situation is different—make sure you have the right advice.If you’re considering a claim or need guidance on your options, reach out to Alex Harris today.
+Every legal situation is different—make sure you have the right advice.If you’re a Commonwealth employee injured at work and are considering a Comcare workers compensation claim or need guidance on your options, reach out to Alex Harris today.

 aharris@tgb.com.au